mchelen/michaelchelen.net/_posts/2010-12-07-android-connectbot-ssh-key-auth-howto.md

 # Copy Pubkey
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.pubkey.details.png)
-Do a long press on the key to bring up a menu.
-We want to copy the public portion on the remote server.
-Click "Copy public key"
+Long press on the new key to bring up a menu.
+Click "Copy public key" This public part of the key will be copied onto the remote server.

 # Connect to Server
 ![](/images/android-connectbot-ssh-key-auth-howto/connectbot.connect.to.server.png)